mishaglik/CopyTest/ReadMe.md

 As for test I decided to solve square equations.
 But programm worked too slow.
 I've been searching for ages to optimize, but that gave nothing.
 One old man adviced me: "Too many copies".
 That was all he'd sad - he had to go rest.
 So I've decided to research this problem.

+### Deep copy vs Shallow copy
+My long arithmetics class posses some *external resource* - dynamically allocated memory: ```uint64_t* data``` When we copying number we **must** do a *deep copy* - alloc a new region and copy all data.
+Otherwise (in case of shallow copy - copy only field values) it leads to memory management and possesion problems: double frees, use after free.
+Or we will use same memoty more than once in same time.
 ### See the beast.
 To examine about copies I wrote simple wrapper class.
 And logged Lets create a template wrapper watcher class to check how many copying was done and amount of tmp objects.